IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 <br>

 ## Application
 After starting the application with browser zoom factor 90% and having read some information about it on the home page, you can search for names selecting a specific period or dynasty via hovering on dropdown menu buttons of the navigation bar.
 E.g. having clicked on second dynasty the page you are going to get is looking like this, after having installed the mentioned font for diacritic transliteration.
-There you can filter on _Object_, _Throne-_ and _Birth-Names_.
+There you can filter on _Object_, _Throne-_ and _Birth-Names_.<br>
+Another information page is the Pharao timeline diagram, which you can explore via <i>timeline</i> button of the applications header menu.

 When you click on an image or cartouche object, it appears in a larger window for better visibility.
 This disappears with a second click.<br>
 When you click on a name cell, information about the selected pharaoh appears on a detailed map.
 This also disappears with a second click.